New York Roads - NY 27 - NYC/Nassau Co.

 WB on NY 27 and NB on the Prospect Expressway, as these both end at I-278 and the Battery Tunnel (aka I-478).

-Eastbound on Linden Boulevard in Brooklyn (still not the Sunrise Highway yet, and still courtesy Doug Kerr).
+Eastbound on Linden Boulevard in Brooklyn (still not the Sunrise Highway yet), courtesy Doug Kerr.

 An EB Brooklyn photo of my own taken at E. 91st St. There are a few exit numbers off of Linden Blvd., specifically on one stretch a little west of Conduit Blvd., but there are no interchanges, just ramps to the outer ("frontage") roads.

-EB past the beginning of NY 878; the third photo is just a closeup of the right (button-copy) sign in the second.
+EB past the beginning of NY 878; the third photo is just a closeup of the right (button-copy) sign in the second as NY 27 exits back (left) to the surface.

 You do get some old signs if you head toward I-678, most likely because traffic passing under these signs is also coming (separately) from NY 878 and Belt Pkwy.
 WB.